 --strictCompile the script in strict mode.
 This can be helpful in diagnosing problems.

 --fail-status-codeSpecify an exit code when the test fails.
 Defaults to 1.

 --config-fileSpecify the path to a config file to run the test with.
-If a path is not passed, defaults to
+If a path is not specified, defaults to

 element.config.js.
 This flag only works when running a test with a config file

---work-rootSpecify a custom work root.
-(Default: a directory named after your test script, and at the same location)
+--work-rootSpecify a custom work root to save the test results.
+(Default: a directory named after your test script, under /tmp/element-results of your project folder)

 --test-data-rootSpecify a custom path to find test data files.
 (Default: the same directory as the test script)